essdot/js-lessons/doc/prototypes.md

 }
 ```

 The "class object" created by this keyword is simply the constructor function.
 Remember that all functions are objects.
+The "methods" and getters/setters you define will be added to the prototype.

 ES6 also gives the `extends` keyword to do subclassing.
 If you use `extends` to make a class inherit from another class, you need to use the `super` keyword to call the superclass constructor from the subclass constructor.